royalapplications/beyondnet/README.md

 **TODO**: Expand on generics support.

+## Stable ABI/Breaking changes

+We're far from the point where we can ensure that the generated code will be binary compatible from one version of the generator to the next.
+At least during the alpha phase, things will certainly break when upgrading from one version to the next.
+At a later stage of development we might introduce ABI compatibility guarantees.

+Right now, expect things to break!

 ## Debugging with LLDB

 While debugging code with LLDB you might run into situations where the .NET code raises signals which would cause the debugger to halt program execution although it's perfectly fine to continue.